Salesforce Review: Decide if the CRM Is Right for You

 Salesforce pipeline management

-Salesforce splits pipelines into leads and opportunities, so it's easy to track contacts and deals no matter which stage in the sales process they're in.
+Salesforce splits pipelines into leads and opportunities, so it's easy to track contacts and deals no matter which stage of the sales process they're in.
 From there, quick search filters and real-time updates help sales reps find and focus on opportunities that need extra attention.
-Thanks to a powerful reporting engine, companies can monitor the health of their pipelines via detailed reports and dashboards.
+Teams can also monitor the health of their pipelines via detailed reports and dashboards, which help businesses align their sales and marketing goals and analyze them together.

 CRM Reporting